cypherpunk-academy/2064/en/036_1915_After the bomb.md

 Hilde: "You are hurt!
 She touches his bloody bandage on his right upper arm.
-Some blood had flowed from it direction elbow.
+Some blood had flowed from it down the elbow.

 Wilhelm: "Yes.
-Stab with a knife."
+A stab with a knife."

 Hilde: "WHAT?"
 She looks at him in disbelief.